-Whether you’re at your office or on a site visit, you don’t have time to stress about where you saved documents.
+Whether you’re at the office, working remotely or on a site visit, you don’t have time to stress about where you saved documents.
 Make your files easily storable (and findable) with these tools.

-Google’s G Suite includes Gmail, Google Docs, Google Drive, and Google Cal.
+Google’s G Suite includes Gmail, Google Docs/Sheets/Forms/Slides, Google Drive, Hangouts, and Google Cal.
 Because they are built for collaboration, it’s easy to work across teams to update documents, share updates, and assign tasks in real time.
-Plus, they’re all accessible from your computer, tablet, or phone.
+Plus, they’re all easily accessible from your computer, tablet, or phone.

 The ultimate note-capturing app, Evernote allows you to jot down thoughts, tasks, or to-dos and access them across all your devices.
 The tool also lets you annotate and save pictures as notes, which can come in handy if you’re scoping a venue space or reviewing layout sketches.

-The right tools — and the right team
+The right tools — and the right plan

 Next, make sure you and your remote team implements these tools and technologies in the most efficient way.
 Discover the ‘RACI’ method (Responsibility, Accountability, Consulted, Informed) for event management by downloading this free excel template.